Coming to an end – An interactive museum experience

 Panel discussion event

-The panel-led public discussion event will be held on Friday 14th of November from 1-2pm.
+The panel-led public discussion event will be held on Friday 14 November from 13:00–14:00.

-Introduction by- Dr Jim Harris, Teaching Curator, Ashmolean Museum
+Introduction by Dr Jim Harris, Teaching Curator, Ashmolean Museum

-Chaired by- Professor Dominic Wilkinson, Deputy Director Uehiro Oxford Institute and Director of Medical Ethics at the University of Oxford
+Chaired by Professor Dominic Wilkinson, Deputy Director Uehiro Oxford Institute and Director of Medical Ethics at the University of Oxford

 Dr Victoria Bradley, Consultant in and the Clinical Lead for Palliative Medicine at Oxford University Hospitals NHS Foundation Trust and Honorary Senior Lecturer in Palliative Medicine.